MahamudulHasanAbid/sql-data-warehouse-project-own_practice-/README.md

 ```
 ---

-## This Project is from Baraa khatib Zalkini, an amazing mentor who teaches complex data into simple and great manner.
+## This Project is from Baraa khatib Salkini, an amazing mentor who teaches complex data into simple and great manner.
+  The place is : DATA WITH BARAA(YOUTUBE)

 ## 🛡️ License